Ouzzi/simplequalityoflife/readme_modrinth.md

 ### ⚔️ Combat & Tools
 * **Sharpness Cuts Grass:** Hate tall grass blocking your hits?
 Weapons with the *Sharpness* enchantment will cut through grass and flowers when you attack.
+* **Full Durability Bonus:** Tools and weapons at full durability gain a slight boost in efficiency or damage, rewarding careful use.

 ### 🏦 Server Utils
 * **Vault Cooldown:** Admins can configure the cooldown period for Vault blocks (in days) to balance rewards on servers.